Necessary Equipment's for Everest Cho-la Pass Trek

 Trekking poles:

-Trekking poles can help reduce the strain on your legs and provide balance and stability on the trek.
+Trekking poles can help reduce the strain on your legs and provide balance and stability.

 Here are some features to consider when choosing trekking poles:

-Adjustable length: Trekking poles that can be adjusted to different lengths for different terrain
+Adjustable length: Trekking poles that can be adjusted to different lengths for different terrains

 Lightweight: Lightweight and easy to pack